MarissaNancy/personalCSS/README.md

 Use what I have learned so far in this course mainly with CSS, Flexbox, & media queries to build a web application that will act as my porfolio.
 This portfolio is meant to showcase my work and should include a way I can be contacted.

 ## Acceptance Criteria
-Tentative
-GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
-WHEN I click one of the links in the navigation
-THEN the UI scrolls to the corresponding section
-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN I click on the images of the applications
-THEN I am taken to that deployed application
-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+Portfolio loads and sample work loads sucessfully.
+Developers name and photo or avatar loads.
+When links to sections about me or work loads and links work well, links should take you to correct section.
+When clicking on images of work and they are successfully linked to work.
+Web page should be easy to use.

 ## MockUp
 The following is what the web page should look like: